discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

       <Boon name="Aegis"/> and heals is invaluable.

       The general idea of this build is to leverage the Seraph stat combo (<Attribute name="Precision"/>, <Attribute name="Healing Power"/>, <Attribute name="Condition Damage"/> and <Attribute name="Concentration"/>).
 This gives a high amount of <Attribute name="Healing Power"/> and <Attribute name="Condition Damage"/>.
 It then uses Runes, Sigils and Food to cap <Condition name="Burning"/> duration allowing you to deal a good amount of damage.
 There are three variants shown below; a Seraph variant, Celestial variant and a Celestial Heal variant.
 The Seraph Variant is a more offensive build and offers the most damage.
-The Celestial variant is slightly less damage but also a better option if playing outside of fractals.
+The Celestial variant is slightly less damage but also a better option if playing outside of fractals or with low AR.
 While the Celestial Heal variant is much more supportive and a last resort before swapping to <BuildLink build="Heal Firebrand" specialization="Firebrand"/> .
 All of these builds can be optimised further with a mix of gear to suit your needs using our [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/).
   - type: equipment
     title: Equipment
     content: ""